jbelisario/AnkiDory/docs/development.md

 - Get code completion when developing add-ons
 - Make command line scripts that modify .anki2 files via Anki's Python libraries

-You will need the 64 bit version of Python 3.9 or later installed.
+You will need the 64 bit version of Python 3.9# Add to init_reviewer print("Reviewer initializing...") or later installed.
 3.9 is recommended, as Anki has only received minimal testing on 3.10+ so far, and some dependencies have not been fully updated yet.
 You can install Python from python.org or from your distro.